mpcarl-ibm/crs-docs/_api/reference.md

 #### Create an access control list for a bucket

 A `PUT` issued to a bucket with the proper parameters creates an access control list (ACL) for that bucket.
-Access control lists allow for granting different sets of permissions to different storage accounts using the account's UUID, or by using a pre-made ACL.
+Access control lists allow for granting different sets of permissions to different storage accounts using the account's ID, or by using a pre-made ACL.

-> **INTERNAL NOTE**: At this time credentials are generated for each storage account, not for indvidual users.
+> **NOTE**: Credentials are generated for each storage account, not for indvidual users.
 As such, ACLs do not have the ability to restrict or grant access to a given user, only to a storage account.
 However, `public-read-write` allows any other CRS storage account to access the resource, as well as the general public.

 ACLs can use pre-made permissions sets (or 'canned ACLs') or be customized in the body of the request.
 Pre-made ACLs are specified using the `x-amz-acl` header with `private`, `public-read`, or `public-read-write` as the value.
 Custom ACLs are specified using XML in the request body and can grant `READ`, `WRITE`, `READ_ACP` (read ACL), `WRITE_ACP` (write ACL), or `FULL_CONTROL` permissions to a given storage account.